 Once the TV reboots, don’t reinstall any apps or reconnect devices right away.
 Monitor it for a full day first.
 If the TV stays off, you know a corrupted setting was the issue.
 Then reconnect devices one at a time to identify which one re-triggers the problem.

 Outdated firmware can contain bugs that cause unexpected behavior, including random startups.
-Vizio periodically releases patches that specifically address power management issues.
+According to Vizio’s firmware changelog archive, several builds between 2023 and 2024 contained power management regressions that caused intermittent self-starts.
+Vizio’s support team recommends checking for updates as a standard diagnostic step for any power-related issue.
+Vizio periodically releases patches that specifically address these power management bugs.

 - Go to Menu > System > Check for Updates